tarobun/bashmarks/README.md

 ## Where Bashmarks are stored

-All of your directory bookmarks are saved in a file called ".sdirs" in your HOME directory.
+All of your directory bookmarks are saved in a file called ".bashmarks" in your HOME directory.